glato/emerge/README.md

 > - to appear by coming out of something or out from behind something
 > - to become known, especially as a result of examining something or asking questions about it

 The main goal of this project is to create a free/ open source tool, that can easily be used by anyone with interest in software development, architecture, metrics and visualization to gather more insights about those topics.
-It should facilitate/ support getting a better understanding of a given a software project.
+It should facilitate/ support getting a better understanding of a given software project.

 ## The following features are currently supported by emerge